tairasoul/yahd2mm/README.md

 uses symlinks on linux, copies files on windows (havent tested symlinks on windows yet)

-should work with most archive types, if one doesn't work extract it manually and put it into the folder for the local files tab
+should work with most archive types, if one doesn't work extract it manually and put the resulting folder into the local files folder (make a folder for the mod if it's single-file)

 setting this as your nxm handler will let you use this to download mods off nexus (might be buggy, requests might freeze sometimes)